 - Assign manuscripts to editors and peer reviewers

-- Store email templates for common editorial correspondences such as review requests and manuscript decisions
+- Create email templates for common editorial correspondences such as review requests and manuscript decisions

 The key to using software to centralize journal work and communication is to make sure your team is using your software platform for as much (ideally all) of your peer review process as possible.
 If you’re not sure whether you’re getting the most out of your software or you’re just starting to use it, schedule a training with your software provider to walk through the system.
 They’ll be able to help you determine the best way to apply your editorial workflow to your software so you don’t have to work between it and other online tools.
 Here at Scholastica, we always offer free trainings.